Select a specific section to view, or browse through the questions below.

 How do I obtain a user name and password to log on to CBEDS-ORA?

-LEA CBEDS user names and passwords were sent to CBEDS coordinators, district superintendents, and charter administrators in mid-July 2013.
+User names and passwords for CBEDS-ORA are sent to CBEDS coordinators, district superintendents, and charter administrators in mid-July.
 If you did not receive your logon information, please email the CALPADS/ CBEDS/CDS Operations Office at CBEDS@cde.ca.gov or call 916-324-6738.
-Only authorized CBEDS coordinators will be given logon information.
+Only authorized personnel will be given logon information.

 I am a new CBEDS coordinator.
 Where can I get training on CBEDS?

-CBEDS training is available on the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page under the “Training” heading.
+CBEDS training is available via the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page under the “Training” heading.
 The training includes a general overview of CBEDS and instructions on submitting SIF and CDIF data to the CDE.
-The training is provided in Microsoft PowerPoint format with voice-over narration, and it lasts approximately one hour.
+The training is provided in Microsoft PowerPoint format with voice-over narration, and it lasts approximately forty minutes.

-The CBEDS Administrative Manual, as well as CBEDS forms and materials, are available on the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page.
+The CBEDS Administrative Manual is available on the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page.

-What changes were made to the 2013 CBEDS data collection?
+What changes were made to this year's CBEDS data collection?

-A complete list of changes to the 2013 CBEDS data collection was sent via e-mail to all CBEDS coordinators, district superintendents, and charter administrators in mid-July 2013.
+Details on the changes to the CBEDS data collection were sent via e-mail to all CBEDS coordinators, district superintendents, and charter administrators in early June.
 A copy of this e-mail is available on the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page under the Correspondence heading.
-Also available on the CDE CBEDS Web page are CBEDS forms, materials, and training.

 Has the CBEDS-ORA file layout changed from last year?